yyang9301/AHW/README.md

 * Improved co-occurrence workflow to allow for calculation of extreme events between AND within datasets
 * Expanded results of co-occurrence analysis to also include the statistics of the co-occurring events
-* No longer constraining co-occurrence rates by set periods of days ** Now the difference in days between the soonest occurring events is recorded
+* No longer constraining co-occurrence rates by set periods of days
+* Now the difference in days between the latest occurring events is recorded

+## 2016/10/03
+* Calculated latest occurring events between AND within all sites AND datasets
+* Added distance, bearing and coastal section metrics for compared sites